REMaQE: Reverse Engineering Math Equations from Executables: Implementing REMaQE

 \subsection{Symbolic Execution}

-The symbolic execution stage initializes the symbolic state with appropriate symbols for each parameter, using the metadata generated during the parameter analysis stage.
+This stage initializes the symbolic state with appropriate symbols for each parameter, using the metadata generated during parameter analysis.
 The execution runs till the function returns, at which point all execution paths are merged into a final state.
-The parameter metadata is ised to read the output ET from the correct storage locations in the final state.
-Due to the proper initialization in this stage, the output ET depends on the appropriate symbols, hence a meaningful math equation can be derived for the output.
-Constants are also treated as symbols during reverse engineering and are optionally substituted in the final equation, to ensure that the value of the constants are not unnecessarily changed by any computation during execution or simplification.
-This ensures that REMaQE recovers the most accurate depiction of the constants which are hard-coded in the binary and how they are expressed in the math equation.
+The parameter metadata is used to read the output ET from the correct storage locations in the final state.
+Due to the proper initialization in this stage, the output ET depends on the appropriate symbols, hence a math equation can be derived for the output.
+Constants are treated as symbols during reverse engineering and are optionally substituted in the final equation, so that the constant values are not changed by any computation during execution or simplification.
+REMaQE recovers an accurate depiction of the constants which are hard-coded in the binary and how they are expressed in the math equation, including modifications during compilation like floating point approximation.